DarkGhostHunter/Laraguard/README.md

 ## Middleware

+Laraguard comes with two middleware for your routes. `2fa.required` and `2fa.confirm`.

+### Require 2FA

-If you need to ensure the User has Two Factor Authentication enabled before entering a given route, you can use the `2fa` middleware.
+If you need to ensure the User has Two Factor Authentication enabled before entering a given route, you can use the `2fa.required` middleware.

 ```php
 Route::get('system/settings')